cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 generic encoder/decoder.
 The definition of new tags with this property is NOT RECOMMENDED.

+Note that IANA has allocated tag number 65535 as a convenience for implementers that want a single integer to indicate either a specific tag that is present or the absence of a tag
+\[insert-reference-to-draft-here].
+This tag is therefore not intended to occur in actual CBOR data items;
+implementations may want to flag such an occurrence as an error.

 Protocols using tag numbers 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time;
 tag numbers 2 and 3, with arbitrarily sized integers; and tag numbers